 2) I've been a Patient Health advocate since 2007

-3) I also have a sign Language Youtube channel where I post ASL Covers of Many different kinds of uplifting songs and Deaf History, Culture, Language (ASL) & Community.
+3) I also have a sign Language Youtube channel where I post ASL Covers of Many different kinds of uplifting songs and Deaf History, Culture, Language (ASL) and Community.

 Along with doing these things; I have held awareness events, fundraisers and have helped with other programs.

-In 2018, I was appointed to the US Pain Foundations Board of Directors.
-I stayed on for only 9 months due to internal turmoil & corruption.
-I tried to stay to help rebuild USPF, but it felt to me as though things went from bad or worse.
-My integrity pushed me to leave USPF behind and I resigned 9-2018.
+In January 31, 2018, I was asked to be on the US Pain Foundations Board of Directors.
+I did not actually start until end of March.
+I was an active Board Member on for only 6 months.
+I left after finding out about their internal turmoil and corruption.
+At the beginning, I tried to stay to help rebuild USPF, but it felt to me as though things went from bad or worse.
+My integrity pushed me to leave USPF and I resigned 9-2018.

-I was given a "Special Tribute" Award by the State of Michigan in 2017.
-This award was given to me by then MI Governor, Rick Snyder, for my advocacy and social work within the Pain Community
+I was given a "Special Tribute" Award in 2017.
+This award was given to me by then MI Governor, Rick Snyder, for my advocacy and social work within the Pain Community.

 I always say that "HOPE is a verb, and in order to have it, you must do something".
 To keep it, you have to keep doing, trying and not give up.